QRY91/qry/README.md

 ## 🤝 Contributing

-QRY Labs operates on systematic principles of empathy-driven development and human-centered design.
-All contributions should align with our core philosophy of creating better systems rather than conforming to broken ones.
+QRY follows systematic principles of honest development and human-centered design.
+The goal is building useful tools and sharing what works, not creating impressive-sounding projects.

 See individual project directories for specific contribution guidelines.

 ---

-**QRY Labs: Where systematic thinking meets human psychology, and square pegs create their own square holes.**
+**QRY: Where systematic thinking meets practical tool building, and square pegs create their own solutions.**

-*Building better tools by understanding what makes tools better.* 🔄
+*Learning to build better tools by building tools that work.* 🔄

+**Last Updated**: June 2025
-**Status**: Active ecosystem development
+**Status**: Active tool development and methodology experimentation
-**Next**: Project repository integration and systematic profiling
+**Next**: Finish current tools, document what works, figure out what's next